 It is amazing to think that sheep carry their houses on their backs.
-The wool characteristics make it one of the most unique, completely natural and multi-purpose fibres available.
-Pure 100% natural virgin sheep wool (organic sheep wool) has an enormous variety of benefits that make it an excellent material to be used for your bed in order to improve your sleep.
+Its characteristics make organic sheep wool one of the most unique, completely natural and multi-purpose fibres available.
+Pure 100% virgin natural sheep wool (real organic sheep wool) has an enormous variety of benefits.
+It is an excellent material to be used for your bed in order to improve your sleep.

-Many people think that they are allergic to wool, yet they simply react to the chemical treatment that the wool has undergone or they react to old, dead and worn out wool.
-For example, when a sweater is advertised to be a made out of sheep wool, it is allowed to contain a certain proportion of other materials (i.e. synthetics), has usually been treated against moths, has been bleached and dyed and has been made washable by giving it a special coating.
-In these cases (which cover almost the entire market), what is simply advertised as sheep wool is wool that has no special healing properties and instead contains residues from the tanning, dyeing and finishing processes.
-The purpose of this page is to outline some of the benefits that a person who sleeps on 100% natural and pure virgin sheep wool enjoys and the list is long!
-But be forewarned that in order to get the full benefits, the sheep wool must come from living sheep and it will only retain most of these properties for about 10 years.
+Many people think that they are allergic to wool.
+Yet they simply react to the chemical treatment that the wool has undergone; or they react to old, dead and worn out wool.
+For example, when a sweater is advertised to be a made out of sheep wool, it is allowed to contain a certain proportion of other materials (i.e. synthetics).
+It was usually treated against moths, has been bleached and dyed.
+Finally, it is made washable by giving it a special coating.
+In these cases (which cover almost the entire market), what is simply advertised as sheep wool is wool that has no special healing properties.
+Instead it contains residues from the tanning, dyeing and finishing processes.
+The purpose of this page is to outline some of the benefits that a person who sleeps on 100% natural and pure virgin sheep wool will enjoy.
+The list is long!
+But be forewarned that in order to get the full benefits, the organic sheep wool must come from living sheep.
+It will only retain most of these properties for about 10 years.
 After that period, the wool “dies” and will need to be replaced.

 Climate Regulating Properties:

 - Sheep wool has the capability to keep the body at an even temperature.

 - It does not trap heat but insulates instead.

 - These climate regulating properties will help the body to stay cool during hot temperatures and warm during cold temperatures.

 - Therefore, it avoids temperature swings and makes it an excellent material to be used for people suffering from arthritis or rheumatism.